WordPress Plugin – Ninja Forms is highly vulnerable

 1. Email Hijacking & Account Takeover (Bug 1)

-This bug allows even the attackers those have just subscribed to misuse SendWP for mail interception.
-This can also include password resetting link.
+This bug allows even the attackers who have just subscribed to misuse SendWP for mail interception.
+This can also include a password resetting link.

-“At that point they can monitor all data emailed which could range from user personally identifiable information (PII) from form submissions to reports generated on your site,” researchers warned.
+“At that point, they can monitor all data emailed which could range from using personally identifiable information (PII) from form submissions to reports generated on your site,” researchers warned.
 “Further, an attacker could trigger a password reset for an administrative user account, if they could discover the username for an account.”

 According to reports of the Wordfence Analysis, this is an easily achievable task.